mihocsaszilard/emmess-PaleGreen_on_BluishCyan_VS/README.md

     <img src="https://github.com/mihocsaszilard/emmess-PaleGreen_on_BluishCyan_VS/blob/master/emmess-PaleGreen_on_BluishCyan_VS/assets/banner.png?"/>
   </p>

-Navigate to the downloaded .vsix file and run it.
+Dovnload the `.vsix` file from `emmess-PaleGreen_on_BluishCyan_VS/vsix` folder, navigate to the downloaded `.vsix` file and run it.
 After successful installation, the theme should be available in Visual Studio.

 Feedback are appreciated!